Last Updated: Tue Jul 22 11:44:47 UTC 2008

 48N6 Missile Launch

-64N6 Big Bird (радиолокатор обнаружения)
+5N64S/64N6 Big Bird Acquisition Radar (радиолокатор обнаружения)

-The 64N6E Big Bird is the key to much of the improved engagement capability, and ballistic missile intercept capability in the later S-300P variants.
+The 5N64S/64N6E Big Bird is the key to much of the improved engagement capability, and ballistic missile intercept capability in the later S-300P variants.
 This system operates in the 2 GHz band and is a phased array with a 30% larger aperture than the US Navy SPY-1 Aegis radar, even accounting for its slightly larger wavelength it amounts to a mobile land based Aegis class package.
 It has no direct equivalent in the West.

 Like other components of the system, the 64N6E has a number of unique and lateral design features.
 The radar antenna is mounted on a cabin, in turn mounted on a turntable permitting 360 degree rotation.
-Unlike Western phased arrays in this class, the 64N6 uses a reflective phased array with a front face horn feed, the horn placed at the end of the long boom which protects the waveguides to the transmitters and receivers in the cabin.
-The beam steering electronics are embedded inside the antenna array, which has around 2700 phase elements on either face.
+Unlike Western phased arrays in this class, the 64N6 uses a transmissive phased array with a front face horn feed, the horn placed at the end of the long boom which protects the waveguides to the transmitters and receivers in the cabin.
+The beam steering electronics are embedded inside the antenna array, which has around 3400 phase elements on either face.
 This Janus faced arrangement permits the Big Bird to concurrently search two 90 degree sectors, in opposite directions, using mechanical rotation to position the antenna and electronic beam steering in azimuth and elevation.
 This design technique permits incremental growth in output power as the only components of the system which have to handle high microwave power levels are the waveguide and feed horn.

 The 64N6E is a frequency hopper, and incorporates additional auxiliary antenna/receiver channels for suppression of sidelobe jammers - NIIP claim the ability to measure accurate bearing to jamming sources.
 The back end processing is Moving Target Indicator (MTI), and like the Aegis the system software can partition the instantaneous sector being covered into smaller zones for specific searches.
 To enhance MTI performance the system can make use of stored clutter returns from multiple preceding sweeps.
 Detection ranges for small fighter targets are of the order of 140 to 150 nautical miles for early variants.
 Per 12 second sweep 200 targets can be detected, and either six or twelve can be individually tracked for engagements.